WHO WE ARE

 His present focus involves investigations into the efficacy of creative placemaking, the social impact of culture in cities, and impact evaluation of cultural programming.
 In addition to overseeing his duties as co-founder of NCAP, he runs a Cultural Evaluation Think Tank in Santiago, Chile, and as an undergrad professor of Big Data for Public Policy and the Economics of Cultural Policy at Universidad Adolfo Ibañez.

 Claudia has a Master's Degree in Public Policy (M.P.P.) from the University of Chicago, Harris School of Public Policy.
 Her areas of interest include economic development, social protection, program evaluation, and cultural development.

 Claudia is currently working at the Inter-American Development Bank, conducting independent evaluation about the bank's operations in Latin America and the Caribbean.
 She has more than 3.5 years of public sector experience working at the Chilean national government as Chief of Staff of the Slums Program and analyst for the National Investment System.
 Claudia is a Fulbright scholar.
 She obtained a Master's degree in Economics and a Bachelor's degree in Economics and Business from Catholic University, Santiago, Chile.

 Jorge is focused on issues at the intersection of cultural policy and urban planning; particularly how the arts in the public space foster social capital and creativity.
-As a project coordinator at the Mexican Federal Government, Jorge has overseen projects to transform unused State-owned real estate into sustainable urban developments that incorporate the power of the arts tinto their design and vocation.
-He also holds extensive professional experience in strategy consulting after working for Bain & Co. and MultiLatin Advisors in Mexico City.
+As a project coordinator at the Mexican Federal Government, Jorge oversaw projects to transform unused State-owned real estate into socially-driven projects that incorporate the power of the arts into their design and vocation.
+He is also experienced in strategy consulting after working for Bain & Co. and MultiLatin Advisors in Mexico City.